-I'm re-posting the section here because it would be a pity if it were lost for good.
-Needless to say, I take no credit for any of the hard work that went into putting it together.
-However, this list is by no means meant to be a museum piece so if any of you have updates do let me know and I'll add them.
-I should point out I will only add fully proven info that you have researched yourself!
-No hearsay or rumours!
-And no corrections based on faint memory of a version you saw a long time ago.
+The list is by no means meant to be a museum piece so if any of you have new info please do let me know and I'll add it.
+I should point out I will only add fully proven info.
+No hearsay or rumours, please.
+And no corrections based on faint memories of something you saw a long time ago.

 All For the Winner